-Students in grades 7-12 may have course credit denied should they exceed 26 unexcused absences in a full credit course and 13 unexcused absences in a half credit course.
+Students in grades 7-12 may have course credit denied should they exceed 26 unexcused absences in a full-credit course and 13 unexcused absences in a half-credit course.

+I. Excused Absence from School/Class

-- I. EXCUSED ABSENCES FROM SCHOOL/CLASS -The following absences are considered excused absences from class if appropriate documentation is provided and shall not count toward the 26/13 maximum absences:
+The following absences are considered excused absences from class if appropriate documentation is provided and shall not count toward the 26/13 maximum absences:

-- a.
-School scheduled music lessons
+- School-scheduled music lessons

-- b.
-School scheduled field trips
+- School-scheduled field trips

-- c.
-Pre-approved changes in schedule
+- Pre-approved changes in schedule

-- d.
-Additional time with another teacher with signed pass
+- Additional time with another teacher with pre-signed pass

-- e.
-Pre-approved visitations to the nurse, school psychologist, counselor, or office
+- Pre-approved visitations to the nurse, school psychologist, counselor, or office

-- f.
-State testing
+- State testing

-- g.
-College visitations
+- College visitations

-- h.
-Medical Appointments
+- Medical appointments

-- i.
-In-school suspension or out-of-school suspension
+- In-school suspension or out-of-school suspension

 It is the parent/guardian's (or teacher's, if appropriate) responsibility to provide approved documentation when a student is absent, tardy, or dismissed.
-All other absences from class are considered to be unexcused and shall count toward the 26/13 maximum absences.
+All other absences from class are considered unexcused and shall count toward the 26/13 maximum absences.